Sodium polyacrylate: Overview

 Water-soluble polymers are used in many industries, especially polyacrylates.
 Some applications include thickeners, flocculants, dispersants, and drag reducing agents.
 Polyacrylates are also used as environmentally friendly adhesives or coatings.

 In addition, sodium polyacrylate is used in paper diapers and Maximum Absorbency Garments as the absorbent material.
 It is also used in ice packs to convert the water used as the cooling agent into a gel, in order to reduce spillage in case the ice pack leaks.
 Sodium polyacrylate has also been studied for utilization in many applications such as nanofiltration of water to absorb water and concentrate the liquid with microbes.
 Also, it is used for eco-engineering as a water-retaining agent in rocky slopes for increasing moisture availability in the soil.

 This can improve the water retention availability of the soil and infiltration capacity in sandy soil.
 Below is a table containing categories and lists of some products and applications that utilize sodium polyacrylate:

 Some of the items listed above will be discussed in further detail in the next application sections.
-However, it is important to note that the table provided above is not comprehensive and does not contain all of the possible or potential applications for using sodium polyacrylate.
+However, the table provided above is not comprehensive and does not contain all of the possible or potential applications for using sodium polyacrylate.

-Sequestering Agents
+Sequestering agents

 Sodium polyacrylate is commonly used in detergents as a chelating agent.
 A chelating agent is used in detergents because it has the ability to neutralize heavy metals that can be found in dirt, water, and other substances that could be in clothes.
 The addition of sodium polyacrylate makes detergent more effective when cleaning clothes.

-Thickening Agents
+Thickening agents

 Since sodium polyacrylate can absorb and retain water molecules, it is used often in diapers, hair gels, and soaps.
 Sodium polyacrylate is considered a thickening agent because it increases the viscosity of water-based compounds.
 In diapers, sodium polyacrylate absorbs water found in urine in order to increase the capacity to store liquid and to reduce rashes.